 Do Insects Have Blood?

-Insects do not have blood in the same way as have vertebrate animals.
+Insects do not have blood in the same way as vertebrate animals.
 This does not mean they do not have a system for transporting nutrients throughout their body and completing various bodily processes.
-However, these processes are generally less complex because they are less complex animals.
+However, these processes are generally less complex because insects are simpler organisms.
 Insects are the most diverse group of animals on the planet.
 Although more than a million have been identified so far, scientists estimate millions more may remain unidentified.
 They all share certain characteristics, even when it comes to their circulatory system.

 At AnimalWised, we ask do insects have blood?
 We discover the circulatory system of insects, how it is different from other animals and why it is so important.